meleu/my-notes/vim.md

 See `:h text-objects` for more options.

-Tip: prefer using text-objects rather than motions in order to increase repeatability.
+**Tip**: prefer using text-objects rather than motions in order to increase repeatability.